-Cash Freeman: $1 Million Complaint Against Fort Collins Advisor
+Cash Freeman: RBC Denies $1mm Complaint Against Fort Collins Advisor

 RBC Capital Markets financial advisor Cash Freeman (CRD# 6374508) recently received an investor complaint alleging that his conduct resulted in seven-figure damages.
 Financial Industry Regulatory Authority records show that he is a broker and an investment advisor based in Fort Collins, Colorado.

 Mr. Freeman’s BrokerCheck report discloses one investor complaint.
 Filed in August 2022, it alleges that as a representative of RBC Capital Markets, he “did not execute investment transactions as requested” from March 2020 until the present, and further that he engaged in “other less egregious”service issues.
-The pending complaint alleges damages of $1 million.
+The complaint alleged damages of $1 million and was denied by the firm in February 2023.

 FINRA Rule 2010 stipulates that FINRA-associated persons must “observe high standards of commercial honor and just and equitable principles of trade.”
 Many types of unethical conduct, such as the failure to follow a client’s directions, may constitute violations of FINRA Rule 2010, provided the activities occur “in the conduct of [the member’s] business.”
 Financial advisors who fail to uphold this rule may be liable in the event of damages.